AbdelrahmanAboulfotouh/Computer-Science/procedural programming  practices/Basic Hospital System/Readme.md

 ## About:
     My implementation to a simple Hospitals' classical systems.

-## Brief description of the  project :
+## Main features of the Project:

+1. **Multiple Specializations (20 in total)**:
-- The system has 20 different specializations, each with a queue of 5 available spots.
+   - The system supports 20 different medical specializations, each with its own queue for patients.

-- When a patient arrives, they must specify their specialization and their status (regular or urgent).
-- If the queue for the specified specialization is full, the patient is not added to the queue and is instead given an apology.
+2. **Queue Management for Patients**:
+   - Each specialization can have a queue of up to 5 patients.
+   - Patients are added based on their status: either "regular" or "urgent."
-- If the patient is regular, they are added to the end of the queue.
-If the patient is urgent, they are added to the front of the queue.
+     - **Regular patients** are added to the end of the queue.
+     - **Urgent patients** are added to the front of the queue.
-- The system can print a list of all patients who are waiting for a doctor in a particular specialization.
+   - If a specialization’s queue is full, the system informs the patient that no more spots are available.

+3. **Patient Information Storage**:
+   - For each patient, the system stores their name, specialization, and urgency status.

+4. **Doctor Interaction**:
-- When a doctor arrives to pick up a patient, they must specify the specialization of the patient they are picking up.
+   - When a doctor arrives, they specify the specialization, and the system selects the next patient in line for them.
-- If there are no patients waiting in the queue for the specified specialization, the doctor is informed that there are no patients available.
+   - If there are no patients in the queue for the requested specialization, the doctor is informed accordingly.

-- Otherwise, the doctor is able to remove the patient from the queue and take them to see the doctor.
+5. **Display of Patient Lists**:
+   - The system can print a list of all patients waiting in each specialization, displaying their names and urgency status (regular or urgent).

+6. **Error Handling**:
+   - The system includes validation for incorrect user inputs such as out-of-range specialization numbers or invalid status values.
+   - It also handles full queues and informs the patient when no further spots are available.

+7. **Simple User Interface**:
+   - The program presents a menu with options for adding new patients, printing the list of patients, handling doctor-patient interactions, and exiting the
+     system.